 There is not really a hell of a lot between Sorrell and Orford.
 This will take you about 45 mins to drive.
 Orford is the start of the east coast and that is where the scenery starts to improve.
 There are great beaches in that area.
 About 40 mins north of Orford, just south of Swansea, is Kate’s Berry Farm.
 So, if you don’t want to take the earlier diversion to the Sorrell farm as mentioned, this is also a good option.
 However, you cannot pick your own fruit at this farm.
 The view from the cafe is just superb, overlooking Freycinet.

 Swansea is the prettiest town in Australia.
 So cute.
 As a matter of fact, many tourists have and moved right it and never gone home.
 As a result, there are new shops, cafes and restaurants springing up.
 North of Swansea is another fine wine region.
 The whites are brilliant.
 If there is a sign on the road that says scenic lookout, then stop at it!
-En route to Coles bay is the Freycinet Marine Farm. yum!. over 9 years ago
+En route to Coles bay is the Freycinet Marine Farm. yum!. almost 11 years ago

 Thank you all for your suggestions.
 I have just come back from the trip to Tasmania and it was fantastic.
 The weather was generally good.
 Tasmanian east coast is certainly one of the best places to go.
 We did stop at Richmond, browsed the historic buildings and shops, also stopped at Orford, Sorrell and Swansea but could not get to fruit picking.

 Thanks again and I hope your suggestions will help other Travellr users in future. almost 11 years ago